 Tap Into Our Trust Services

-At Mariner Wealth Advisors, our trust professionals will work with you, your advisor, your legal team and our in-house tax team to create a trust that complements your overall wealth management plan and ensures your wishes and goals for your assets will be met.
+Our in-house trust professionals will work with you, your advisor, your legal team and our in-house tax team to create trusts that complement your overall wealth management plan and ensures your wishes and goals for your assets will be met.

 This article is limited to the dissemination of general information pertaining to estate planning and tax information and should not be construed as legal or tax advice or recommendation to engage in any estate planning strategy.
 The views and any opinions expressed are for educational purposes only and do not take into account any individual personal, financial, legal or tax considerations.
 Certain state laws that may be applicable to your situation may have an impact on the applicability, accuracy, or completeness of the information in this presentation.
 Federal and state laws and regulations are complex and are subject to change at any time.
 Changes in such laws and regulations may have a material impact on content of this article.
 The use of trusts also involve complex tax rules and regulations.
 Please consider the counsel of an experienced professional before implementing any estate planning strategy.